 This is a complex issue and Best Friends is committed to continuing this sensitive conversation with shelters around the country.

 The best approach is to become a positive part of the solution.
-Many communities began their journey to no-kill because a few residents took it upon themselves to collaborate with local government, area shelters and the general public on developing positive approaches to increase lifesaving.
+Many shelters began their journey to no-kill because a few residents took it upon themselves to collaborate with local government, area shelters and the general public on developing positive approaches to increase lifesaving.

 Shelters that have not yet achieved no-kill should be viewed as community partners.
 It's important to remember that the people who work in shelters want to help the animals in their care and that it's our collective responsibility to help them as much as it is our responsibility to help the pets in the shelter.
 We can't support one without supporting the other.